Geometry of the Welch Bounds: The Welch bounds

 \subsection{The first Welch bound}

 The bound in (\ref{eq:Welch_fundamental}) with $k=1$ has received, by far, the most attention in the literature.
-As noted above, geometric proofs of this particular bound have appeared in published work and were known at least as early as 1998.
-The ``first Welch bound'' (i.e., for $k=1$) is derived in this section.
+As noted in Section \ref{subsec:background}, geometric proofs of this particular bound have appeared in published work and were known as early as 1998 \cite{DL1}.
+The ``first Welch bound'', i.e., for $k=1$ in (\ref{eq:Welch_fundamental}), is derived in this section.
 This derivation introduces the essential geometric foundations for obtaining the general case, which is carried out in the following section.

-Consider a finite-dimensional subspace $W$ of a complex Hilbert space $\bbH$ and let $T:W\rightarrow \bbH$ be a positive semidefinite linear operator.\footnote{Most past work on Welch bounds is set explicitly in $\bbC^n$.
-It is useful in what follows to take the slightly more abstract perspective set forth here.} Denote $n=\dim W$ and let $\lambda_1,\ldots,\lambda_n$ be the eigenvalues of $T$.
+The following lemma will be key in deriving the Welch bounds. \begin{lemma} Let $W$ be a finite dimensional subspace of a complex Hilbert space $\bbH$ and let $T:\bbH \rightarrow \bbH$ be a positive semidefinite linear operator whose range is $W.$\footnote{Most past work on Welch bounds is set explicitly in $\bbC^n$.
+It is useful in what follows to take the slightly more abstract perspective set forth here.} Denote $n=\dim W$ and let $\lambda_1,\ldots,\lambda_n$ be the non-zero eigenvalues of $T$.
 Then the Hilbert-Schmidt (Frobenius) norm of $T$ satisfies